 3. How Do Qorrect’s Computer-Based Exams Work?
 What Are Their Features?

-The user, or in this case the university Professor, using Qorrect is able to create balanced exams that match the learning objectives, covering the whole curriculum, and get reports on students’ academic performance as well.
+The user, or in this case the university Professor, using Qorrect is able to create balanced exams that include different types of computer-based questions that match the learning objectives, cover the whole curriculum, and get reports on students’ academic performance as well.

 So How Does It Work?